DonKracho/ESPHome-external-component-for-iPixel-ble-devices/docs/IPIXEL_COMMANDS_DEMYSTIFIED.md

 ```

 ### Send Image
 The iPixel App can send raw frames, png or gif files.
 If the image size exceeds 12KB it has to be send in chunks.
+Then the entire payload size and payload_crc
+has to be gvien with the first frame already!
+The acknowledge notify sends state 1 until the last chunk is send.
+Then the aknowlege state changes to 3 on success.
+Not being able to calulate the checksum during sending the chunks makes it difficult to implement multi package transfers on devices with limited resoures.

 ```
 struct  send_image {